troystrum/BlinkyTickTock/README.md

 BlinkyShimmer
 =============

-BlinkyShimmer - Aesthetically-pleasing random blinking
+BlinkyShimmer - An aesthetically-pleasing random blinking animation for BlinkyTape